denisse-orellana/bellabeat_case/README.md

 The data is not:
 * __Comprehensive__: The data shows information about daily activities and constant tracking, but only collects the data for the period of a month by each person which is not sufficient time to determine patterns.
 Also, the data of 30 people is not enough to be representative of the population.
-In some cases, there is less data such as the heart rate that has only 14 people.
+In some cases, there is less data such as the heart rate that has only 14 and weight that has 8.
 * __Current__: The data was collected 7 years ago from March 12, 2016, to May 12, 2016, and has not been updated or reviewed.
 * __Cited__: The data come from a reliable company, Amazon Mechanical Turk, but has not been updated or reviewed.